 He explains that a fever occurs when your body is trying to fight bacterial or viral infections, which cause a rise in your internal temperature.
 “This is your body’s natural defense mechanism against the infection, and helps your immune system clear the infection,” says Dr. Segal.
 “Running compromises the immune system, particularly in the first 20 hours after strenuous exercise.
 Your body will be more susceptible to the bacteria and viruses already making you unwell, which increases the likelihood of your symptoms taking a turn for the worse.”

 Besides this, running (obviously) makes you sweat, which increases your internal temperature—and that’s not good news for your sickness.
 “That will make your fever symptoms even worse and could result in dangerous and long-term health consequences,” says Dr. Segal.
-Also, running uses up critical energy that you really need in fighting your infection.
+Also, running uses up critical energy that you really need in fighting your infection, whether it’s a cold or a flu.
 “Running siphons away energy, nutrients, and resources that could be used to help fight the virus, thereby lengthening the amount of time it takes you to return to full health,” he explains.